 Measuring a country's risk can be a tricky endeavor.
 From tax laws to political upheaval, investors have to take hundreds, if not thousands, of different factors into consideration.
-For instance, tangible moves like an interest rate hike can dramatically hurt or help a country's businesses and stock market.
-But even a mere comment from a prominent politician hinting at future plans can have just as large of an impact.
-A lot also depends on the market's existing expectations before the move or rumored move.
+For instance, tangible moves like an interest rate hike can dramatically hurt or help a country's businesses and the stock market, but even a mere comment from a prominent politician hinting at future plans can have just as large of an impact.

 In some cases, economic and political risks can be intertwined.
 Argentina's economy under former Peronist regimes is a great example.
 In that case, populist politicians implemented policies that undermined the economy, such as energy subsidies and spending from foreign reserves.

-- Qualitative Analysis: The use of subjective analysis to determine risk, such as breaking political news/opinion or realistic market rumors.
+Qualitative analysis uses subjective analysis to determine risks, such as breaking political news/opinion or realistic market rumors.
 International investors can find this information in financial publications like the Economist and the Wall Street Journal, as well as by searching on international news aggregators like Google News.

-But, the most common way that investors assess country risk is through sovereign ratings.
+The most common way that investors assess country risk is through sovereign ratings.
 By taking these quantitative and qualitative factors into account, these agencies issue credit ratings for each country and give investors an easy way to analyze country risk.
 The three most-watched rating agencies are Standard & Poor's, Moody's Investor Services, and Fitch Ratings.

 International investors can determine country risk using this simple three-step process:

-- Check Sovereign Ratings: Look-up the country's sovereign ratings issued by the S&P, Moody's and Fitch to get a base-line look at the country's level of risk and monitor for any negative watch updates.
+- Check sovereign ratings: Look up the country's sovereign ratings issued by the S&P, Moody's, and Fitch to get a baseline look at the country's level of risk and monitor for any negative watch updates.

-- Stay Diversified: A diversified portfolio can help mitigate the effects of any one security falling sharply.
-Try and limit any one security from accounting for more than 5% of a portfolio's value.
+- Stay diversified: A diversified portfolio can help mitigate the effects of any one security falling sharply.
+Try and limit any single security from accounting for more than 5% of a portfolio's value.